Akib-Tech/code-automator/README.md

 # code-automator
-Helps get the correct html code for common names of website page section
+Helps get the correct html code for common names of website page section.
+This program is written both with Javascript and remodified with JAVA

+The only recognized features are logo , link-list , list , link , nav , title ,list , search without case sensitivity.
+But must be spelt the same was as it is here.

-# How to use:
+# How to use the Javascript aspect:
 The application works with restrictions on how to ask question.
 - You make your request, starting with number and a single space between and the thing you need the application to give you html code for. e.g "4 link".